Dr. K - Bass Guitar

 Paul's passion was always Motown music even though he was always playing in rock & roll bands.
 Paul took time off in the 80's to raise a family.
 Paul picked the bass back up and started up once again with a band called Mama Ray.
 His new Mama Ray Band shared the stage with such notables as Eric Burdon, Leon Russell, the Vanilla Fudge, Christopher Cross, Blue Oyster Cult, David Johansson, Bobby Blue Bland, etc.

-In November 2004 Paul and guitar player, Melvin Miller, and drummer, Venlo Odom, decided it was time to put a Motown band together full of seasoned musicians who also have a passion for Motown.
+In November 2004 Paul and guitar player Melvin Miller decided it was time to put a Motown band together full of seasoned musicians who also have a passion for Motown.
 After a few long rehearsals the band was ready to hit the street.
 Since November Dr. K's Motown Revue has performed in Central Park; Harrisburg, PA Summer Series Concerts; Tioga Casino; Dix Hills Performing Arts Center; The Boulton Center; headlines at B.B.
 Kings at least twice a year; headlined at the Downtown; the Sugar Bar in New York City; and is scheduled to perform until June 2011 at the Wolf Den at Mohegan Sun.
 They have also performed for the United Nations' anniversary bash and the N.Y. marathon.

 Charlene Simmons - Vocals